shortdudey123/chef-salt/README.md

 And as of SaltStack 2014.7, they have significantly improved [Chef integration](http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.chef.html#module-salt.modules.chef).
 Want to do a chef client run on all your nodes: `salt "*" chef.client` Then, you can use the job management commands to check on the status of your run.

+And since you made or are hopefully about to make the wise decision to use this cookbook, you'll get even better Chef-Salt integration.
+The cookbook will automatically sync up the metadata (grains in Salt parlance) between Chef and Salt to allow you to filter on role or environment or custom markers.

 Requirements
 ============